kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

-In this tutorial we try to show the flexibility of the least squares fit routine in :mod:`kmpfit` by showing examples and some background theory.
+In this tutorial we try to show the flexibility of the least squares fit routine in :mod:`kmpfit` by showing examples and some background theory which enhance its use.
 The *kmpfit* module is an excellent tool to demonstrate features of the least squares fitting theory.
 It is a Python module so the examples are simple and almost self explanatory.
 The fit routine *kmpfit* has many similar